 Before turning the job over to contractors, do your homework.
 Anyone who carries out this work in your home should be able to provide you with proof of training and licensing in asbestos work.
 Hire only experienced and accredited professionals for your asbestos floor tile removal and disposal.

 You should contact your EPA (Environmental Protection Agency) regional office, Occupational Safety and Health Administration (OSHA) regional office, and your state and local health departments to gather information about regulations.
 The Asbestos Coordinator in your EPA regional office will be able to provide you with information about your state's asbestos removal training and certification programs and will often have listings of licensed professionals in your area.

 For More Information

-The EPA of the federal government offers a booklet, "Asbestos in the Home."
-Available on-line, it was prepared by the American Lung Association, the Consumer Product Safety Commission (CPSC), and the Environmental Protection Agency.
-For homeowners, it summarizes information you need about the standards required for proper handling and disposal of asbestos or debris containing asbestos.
+The EPA offers a booklet, "Asbestos in the Home."
+Available online, it was prepared by the American Lung Association, the Consumer Product Safety Commission (CPSC), and the Environmental Protection Agency.
+Written for homeowners, it summarizes information you need about the standards required for proper handling and disposal of asbestos or debris containing asbestos.
 It will provide guidance for overseeing your professional contractors to assure the safety of your home and family before, during and following asbestos floor tile removal.

 The sole purpose of exercising caution and paying strict attention to regulations for identifying, removing and disposing of asbestos is to protect you, your family and pets from inhaling the toxic, microscopic fibers that compose asbestos.